 - A kid who picks his own dinner understands the value of farm labor (and will never refer to the millions of immigrants who work on U.S. farms as lazy).

 So that’s why until they are at least 18 years old, my kids will visit the farm.
 I know that not everyone has this option, but I think that more of us do than we realize.
-It is worth it to begin getting our kids out of the grocery stores and into relationship with whatever local and organic farms (or farmers’ markets) we have access to.
+It is worth it to begin getting our kids out of the junk food aisles and into relationship with whatever local and organic farms (or farmers’ markets) we have access to.
 Local Harvest maintains an online directory of sustainable farms and ranches throughout the U.S. and Canada.
 Many of these farms run yearly harvest festivals or family-friendly events like pick-your-own days, food tastings, and hay rides.
 Even if it’s just a random family field trip to see “where food comes from,” the experience is sure to have a lasting impact on the little ones.

 And plus, hey…there just might be some free kale involved.
 How can kale ever be wrong?